Fundamentals of Teaching Dhamma:

 The Dhamma is practice with the body that enables the investigation of the mind, and this interrelationship is the subject of many early Buddhist teachings.
 The teacher’s role is to illucidate this.
 Yet it is not enough to simply know the texts or have meditative experiences.
 Dhamma teachers must also be skillful in the relational aspect of teaching.

 This workshop series offers Dhamma teachers tools to become more effective by improving their relational skills.
-Each workshop stands alone, so you can attend only those that of interest or all of them.
+Each workshop is offered from 9:00 am to 12:30 pm Eastern US time and each stands alone.
+So you can attend only those that of interest or all of them.

 The series is open to all Dhamma teachers who are registered for the Fundamentals of Dhamma course.
-Registration for the workshops is now open and is in addition to registration for the course and the retreats.
+To apply to attend the workshops, please contact Dhammadipa at dassanayamail [at] gmail [dot] com with a brief description of your teaching experience and which workshops you would like to attend.
 These workshops are offered by donation.

 The focus this month will be on ethics, the foundation for relationships of trust between students and teachers.
 The topics we will explore include:

 a.
-Five precepts, 16 precepts, other ethical frameworks
+Five lay precepts of the Theravada, 16 bodhisattva precepts, other ethical frameworks

 b.
-Boundaries and professionalism as a meditation teacher
+Boundaries, disclosure, and professionalism as a Dhamma teacher

 c.
 Confidentiality